Ultradense dark matter haloes accompany primordial black holes: Introduction

-This brief note develops an analytic description of ultradense halo formation and presents quantitative comparisons of PBH and ultradense halo populations.
+This \chg{article} develops an analytic description of ultradense halo formation and presents quantitative comparisons of PBH and ultradense halo populations.
 The idea that such haloes should vastly outnumber PBHs was considered previously by \citet{2009ApJ...707..979R} and \citet{2014PhRvD..90h3514K}, but the model of halo formation and structure employed therein disagrees with later numerical simulation results \citep{2017PhRvD..96l3519G,2018PhRvD..97d1303D,2018PhRvD..98f3527D}.
-These works also restricted their consideration to haloes forming during the last matter-dominated epoch.
-In contrast, \citet{1994PhRvD..50..769K}, \citet{2002JETP...94....1D}, and \citet{2010PhRvD..81j3529B,2013JCAP...11..059B} studied halo formation during the radiation epoch using models of spherical and ellipsoidal collapse.
+These works also restricted their consideration to haloes forming during the last matter-dominated epoch; haloes that form during the radiation epoch can be far denser. \citet{1994PhRvD..50..769K}, \citet{2002JETP...94....1D}, and \citet{2010PhRvD..81j3529B,2013JCAP...11..059B} studied halo formation during the radiation epoch using models of spherical and ellipsoidal collapse.
 Motivated by a recent simulation result \citep{2019PhRvD.100j3010B}, we employ a related approach based on ellipsoidal collapse and the notion that halo formation proceeds once a collapsed region becomes locally matter dominated.

 We show that haloes forming by a redshift of around $10^5$ can comprise an $\mathcal{O}(1)$ fraction of the dark matter even when PBHs arising from fluctuations at the same scale contribute only at the per cent level.
 Such early formation yields internal halo densities of order $10^{12}$~M$_\odot$\,pc$^{-3}$.
 The abundance of these ultradense haloes substantially alters the predictions of many PBH scenarios and enables a new range of observational tests.